Node Multiway Cut and Subset Feedback Vertex Set on Graphs of Bounded Mim-width: Introduction

 Attacking SFVS seems to be a hard task that requires more tools than for FVS.
 Even for very small values of mim-width that capture several graph classes, the tractability of SFVS, prior to our result, was left open besides interval and permutation graphs \cite{PapadopoulosT19}.
 Although FVS was known to be tractable on such graphs for more than a decade \cite{KratschMT08}, the complexity status of SFVS still remained unknown.

 \paragraph{\bf Our results.} We design a meta-algorithm that, given a graph and a branch-decomposition, solves SFVS (or NMC via its reduction to SFVS).
 The runtime of this algorithm is upper bounded by $2^{O(rw^3)}\cdot n^4$, $2^{O(q^2\log(q))}\cdot n^4$ and $n^{O(k^2)}$ where $rw$, $q$ and $k$ are the rank-width, the $\bQ$-rank-width and the mim-width of the given branch-decomposition.
-For clique-width, our meta-algorithm proves that we can solve SFVS and NMC in time $2^{O(k^2)}\cdot n^{O(1)}$ where $k$ is the clique-width of a given clique-width expression.
-But we think one can obtain a $k^{O(k)}\cdot n^{O(1)}$ time algorithm through known techniques \cite{BergougnouxK19tcs}, so we do not focus on clique-width.
+For clique-width, our meta-algorithm implies that we can solve SFVS and NMC in time $2^{O(k^2)}\cdot n^{O(1)}$ where $k$ is the clique-width of a given clique-width expression.
+However, we do not prove this as it is not asymptotically optimal, indeed Jacob et al.~\cite{JacobBDP21} show recently that SFVS and NMC is solvable in time $2^{O(k\log k )}\cdot n$ given a clique-width expression.

-We resolve in the affirmative the question raised by Jaffke et~al.~\cite{JaffkeKT19algo}, also mentioned in \cite{PapadopoulosT19} and \cite{PapadopoulosT18}, asking whether there is an \XP-time algorithm for SFVS parameterized by the mim-width of a given decomposition.
+We resolve in the affirmative the question raised by Jaffke et~al.~\cite{JaffkeKT20}, also mentioned in \cite{PapadopoulosT19} and \cite{PapadopoulosT20}, asking whether there is an \XP-time algorithm for SFVS parameterized by the mim-width of a given decomposition.
 For rank-width and $\bQ$-rank-width we provide the first explicit \FPT-algorithms with low exponential dependency that avoid the MSO$_1$ formulation.
 Our main results are summarized in the following theorem:

 \begin{theorem} Let $G$ be a graph on $n$ vertices.
 We can solve \textsc{Subset Feedback Vertex Set} and \textsc{Node Multiway Cut} in time $2^{O(rw^3)}\cdot n^4$ and $2^{O(q^2\log(q))}\cdot n^4$, where $rw$ and $q$ are the rank-width and the $\bQ$-rank-width of $G$, respectively.
 Moreover, if a branch-decomposition of mim-width $k$ for $G$ is given as input, we can solve \textsc{Subset Feedback Vertex Set} and \textsc{Node Multiway Cut} in time $n^{O(k^2)}$. \end{theorem}